mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

  - [for a more polished table see here](https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit)

+#### Tensions related to different learning approaches

+ **Facilitators may have a more linear and limited view of ‘progress’ than learners:**

+ Side missions which explore and celebrate different ‘maker types’ (informed by Bartle’s player types) can provide the opportunity to discuss characteristics of different making/design approaches.

+ **Systems concepts are embedded in many games but the process of direct teaching of such systems can be complex and interrupt and distract from other design activities.**

+ Extra missions which highlight game challenge and user experience may help learners to explore systems concepts within the game context

 **Learner disengagement if game coding is taught in an instructionist / from first principles (especially in younger ages)**

 Find evidence